01 of 11

 Materials and Equipment Required

 On occasion, a marble tile may become cracked due to an impact from a dropped object, or a furniture leg.
-However, that doesn't mean that you have to live with the imperfection or replace the entire floor.
+That doesn't mean that you have to live with the imperfection or replace the entire floor, though.
 Instead, you can simply remove the tile and replace it with a new one.

 You may be able to purchase a replacement tile from the original source.
 Unfortunately, marble is a natural material, and the colors tend to run in trends that change over time.
 That is why you should always save a few... tiles from the original batch whenever you do an installation.